koinos/koinos-docs/docs/content/architecture/microservice.md

 > _**Figure 3.** A diagram demonstrating the data path of a `block_accepted` message._

 The advantage of a broadcast message is that it allows for the loose coupling of services.
 It also facilitates the seamless integration of user-created microservices.
-Reacting to the acceptance of a block, for example, will likely be leveraged by most custom applications and requires no changes to the core Koinos cluster microservices.
+Reacting to the acceptance of a block, for example, will likely be leveraged by most custom applications and requires no RPC calls or polling.

 To receive broadcasts, one must create an anonymous queue and bind it to the `koinos.event` exchange.
 Using the routing key, one may specify topics of interest.
 In the case of block acceptance, the corresponding routing key would be `koinos.block.accept`.
 Wildcards may be used to simplify this process.
 For example, if an application must be notified about all events involving a block, the routing key can be specified as `koinos.block.*`.